maniacbug/TheCameraMachine/README.md

 While the unit is running, certain useful information will be printed to the Serial Monitor.
 Likewise, certain comments are accepted to work with the unit.
-To send a command, connect the serial monitor, select "Line Endings:
-CR+LF", type a command into the line entry box, and hit "Send".
+To send a command, connect the serial monitor, set the speed to "57600 baud", select "Line Endings:CR+LF", type a command into the line entry box, and hit "Send".
 Commands can be sent at any time.

 ## EEPROM Log